jonmumm/actor-kit/examples/remix-actorkit-todo/README.md

 # Remix + Actor Kit Todo Example

 This project demonstrates how to integrate Actor Kit with a Remix application running entirely on Cloudflare Workers.
-It showcases a real-time, event-driven todo list with owner-based access control, all within a single Worker.
+It showcases a real-time, event-driven todo list with owner-based access control and session management, all within a single Worker.

 Try it live: [https://remix-actorkit-todo.jonathanrmumm.workers.dev/](https://remix-actorkit-todo.jonathanrmumm.workers.dev/)